message/iata/AE.md

 2. Passengers who in the past 14 days have been in or transited through Botswana, Congo, Congo (Dem.
 Rep.), Eswatini, Ethiopia, Kenya, Lesotho, Mozambique, Namibia, Nigeria, South Africa, Tanzania or Zimbabwe are not allowed to enter and transit.
 - This does not apply to:
 - nationals of United Arab Emirates;
-- passengers with a golden visa issued by United Arab Emirates.
+- passengers with a golden visa issued by United Arab Emirates;
+- passengers with a diplomatic passport arriving from Kenya.
 3. Passengers arriving at Dubai (DXB):
 - are subject to medical screening, and
 - must download and register the COVID-19 DXB Smart App before departure or upon arrival.